jeffmylife/pg-reminder/README.md

 3. **Process Reminders**: Let the automated cron job handle reminders once their due dates are reached.
 4. **Trigger Actions**: POST requests are sent to the specified URLs when reminders are processed.

----

-## Contributing

-Contributions are welcome!
-If you have ideas for improvement or want to report issues, please open an issue or create a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-## Acknowledgments

-- Supabase for its powerful database and hosting solutions.
-- Localtunnel for easy server exposure.

----

-Happy reminding! 🚀